 It does not matter if your rabbit has been alone for 7 years or didn't take to a previous bonding attempt.
 Their new friend doesn't have to be the same age, shape, breed, gender etc as your current rabbit.
 They are just like people and they either get along or they don't.
 It all comes down to personality.

 Please be aware before you do bond your rabbit(s) all involved need to be neutered and recovered prior to starting the process.
-Their hormones mean bonding will be hard to impossible not to mention the injuries that may be caused whilst fighting.
+Their hormones mean bonding will be hard to impossible; not to mention the injuries that may be caused whilst fighting.

 It is important to neuter all rabbits, not just boys, not just the girls.
 The rabbits not neutered are likely to constantly mount other rabbits in the group and this can result in them retaliating and possibly breaking the bond.
 Even if they put up with this behaviour it is not fair to let this continue as it can suppress the other rabbits personality and cause stress.